dszhusb/dszhudes/src/routes/projects/kinetic_fabrics.md

     const url = "JCsBg1sU5OY"
 </script>

-# Kinetic Fabrics creates a private alcove in a public space In crowded public spaces, we crave pockets of calm and isolation to grab a moment of peace.
+# Kinetic Fabrics – a private alcove in a public space.
+In a crowded public space, we crave pockets of calm and isolation to grab a moment of peace.
 This project explores one way of carving out a space to rest through a screen that isolates sound and light with a timed curtain that moves at its own pace.

 <YoutubeEmbed url={url} />